ramkumarr02/Bert-PyTorch/README.md

 Implementing Bert in Pytorch using Hugging face transformers

 ## Courtesy
-Markup : * A Big thanks to Chris McCormick for the wonderful videos on BERT
+- A Big thanks to Chris McCormick for the wonderful videos on BERT